SocketMobile/warrantychecker-ios/README.md

 There are actually 2 onDecodedData delegates defined in ScanApiHelperDelegate.
 The second one has the result as arguments and is the recommended one to use.

-The WarrantyChecker simply ignore any decoded data received through this delegate.
+The WarrantyChecker simply ignores any decoded data received through this delegate.